-Joy: No and in a way, I probably carried a sense of entitlement.
-The family that I grow up in believed in achieving your goals and dreams and the school I went to did the same thing.
+Joy: No, and in a way, I probably carried a sense of entitlement.
+The family that I grew up in believed in achieving your goals and dreams and the school I went to did the same thing.
 So, I probably walked into my first few jobs and my first few things outside of university thinking “I can do this”.

 Kat and Joy discuss a 50/50 split in the workplace

 Kat: A hundred and fifty women you have helped through TechPixies and I think there is much more recognition that having a 50/50 split in men and women in the workplace creates a far more productive workplace.

 Joy: It is 50/50 in the world.
 Why aren’t we 50-50 in the workplace?